auth0/docs/articles/appliance/monitoring/authenticated-endpoints.md

 description: Overview of using the authenticated endpoint with the Appliance
 ---

-# Using Authenticated Testing Endpoints
+# Appliance: Using Authenticated Testing Endpoints

-For tests that provide detailed information, Auth0 requires that these requests be authenticated using a key generated in your Appliance configuration area.
+For calls to the testing endpoints that return detailed information, Auth0 requires these requests to be authenticated using a key generated using the Appliance Dashboard.
 This key is used in the request header of the call sent to the endpoint.

 ### Generating the API Key

-To generate an API Key for use the authenticated testing endpoints, navigate to the [Settings](/appliance/dashboard/settings) page of your Appliance configuration area.
+To generate an API Key for use the authenticated testing endpoints, navigate to the [Settings](/appliance/dashboard/settings) page of your Appliance Dashboard.
 There, you will find an [API Keys section](/appliance/dashboard/settings#api-keys) that allows you to generate new keys.

 During the first use, you will see a that there is no key.
 To generate your first key, click on the "Generate" button at the far right of the row.